ZedThree/clang-tidy-review/README.md

   it for the second workflow.
 Relevant when receiving PRs from forks that don't have the required permissions to post reviews.
   - default: false
+- `annotations`: Use Annotations instead of comments.
+A maximum of 10 annotations can be written fully, the rest will be summarised.
+This is a limitation of the GitHub API.

 ## Outputs